Gowthamrajp/Gowthamrajp/README.md

-- 👋 Hi, I’m @Gowthamrajp (Manual Tester)
+- 👋 Hi, I’m @Gowthamrajp
-- 👀 I’m interested in Automation Testing...
+- 👀 Patterns and Technologies Thrills me
-- 🌱 I’m currently learning Java...
+- 🌱 DSA+MERN stack
 - 📫 How to reach me ...+91-9952074769

 <!---